-Lilly (Taranaki Tuturu, Ngāi Tahu) is a PhD student in chemistry.
-She is exploring how to recreate useful natural chemicals in the lab, because the wild sources are in short supply.
+Lilly (Taranaki Tuturu, Ngāi Tahu) was a PhD student in chemistry.
+She explored how to recreate useful natural chemicals in the lab, because wild sources are in short supply.

 What do you do on an average work day?
 He aha tō mahi ia rā, ia rā?